space-nuko/sd-webui-utilities/README.md

   + You can pass multiple tags, and the images will be moved only if all the tags are found in each caption.
 - `organize_lowres` - Separates out low-resolution images from the dataset.
 - `backup_tags` - Backs up the caption files in a dataset, preserving directory structure, such that you can just merge the backup folder into the original if you make a mistake later.
-- `dedup` - A no-fills image deduplicator.
+- `dedup` - A no-frills image deduplicator.
 Simply pass in the dataset folder and all your duplicates will be moved into a separate `duplicates` directory so you can delete them all or inspect each one by hand.
-  + This is a light wrapper around the [imagededup](https://github.com/idealo/imagededup) library.
+  + This is a light wrapper around the [imagededup](https://github.com/idealo/imagededup) library that also handles moving the caption `.txt` files along with the duplicates.

 ## autotagger.py

 A standalone version of the [Waifu Diffusion 1.4 Tagger Extension](https://github.com/toriato/stable-diffusion-webui-wd14-tagger) for webui.
-I appropriated this because I found it somewhat annoying to have to start the whole webui when I just wanted to tag something.
+I appropriated this because I found it somewhat annoying to have to wait a couple of minutes for the webui to start when I just wanted to autotag a dataset.

 Here is an example of how to run it (pass `--help` for more details):